 Four (4) hours for members with eight (8) or more years of experience.

+The in-service training requirements shall include a minimum of:

+One (1) hour of ethics training every year;

+One (1) hour of open meetings and open records training every four (4) years; and

+Two (2) hours of finance training every two (2) years.

 In-service Training for Members on or After January 1, 2015

-For all members of boards of education who begin initial service on or after January 1, 2015, the in-service training requirements shall include training on topics required by regulation that meet the minimum number of total training hours as follows:1
+For all members of boards of education who begin initial service on or after January 1, 2015, the in-service training requirements shall be:1

 Twelve (12) hours for members with zero to eight (0-8) years of experience each year which shall include a minimum of: